alexyuly/ViewScript-Runtime/README.md

 Each component has Properties, Storage, Children, and Events.

+Components can do things!
+A component can...

+✅ accept Properties, immutable instances of concepts passed down by a parent

+✅ maintain Storage, mutable instances of concepts that only the component can access

+✅ have Children, by constructing instances of other components and passing properties to them

+✅ fire Events, which it forwards from its own children

 #### 📚 Concepts Tab

 The Concepts Tab lists your open concepts.
 Concepts are the types of information your apps can understand and store.